zzz0906/LeetCode/README.md

 and m1++ if we choose these one to generate a new sample and use it compare with others and choose the minimum!

 like sieve! in the heap!

+## 268. Missing Number

+Given an array nums containing n distinct numbers in the range [0, n], return the only number in the range that is missing from the array.

+Follow up: Could you implement a solution using only O(1) extra space complexity and O(n) runtime complexity?

+## 273. Integer to English Words

+the problem need to be solved in 'three' part.

+For example 12345

+and we add it every 3 ways: "Thousand", "Million", "Billion"

+n/100 n%100/10 n%10 then we analyzed the last two bits again in this way!